The benefits of wheelchairs

 You’ll need sufficient strength and movement in your arms to use a self-propelled wheelchair.
 If you aren’t able to manage this, you would be more suited to an attendant-propelled wheelchair, designed to be pushed from behind by another person.
 It’s worth noting that most self-propelled wheelchairs will also have push-handles for times when extra help may be needed.

 Attendant-propelled wheelchairs have smaller back wheels, so are often lighter and easier to transport.
-They are also easier to navigate and control for the person pushing, although they can prove trickier than larger-wheeled chairs to mount obstacles such as kerbs.
+They are also easier to navigate and control for the person pushing, although they can prove more challenging than larger-wheeled chairs to mount obstacles such as kerbs.

 Electric or powered wheelchairs

-Sometimes called power or electric-assisted wheelchairs, this type would be ideal if you don’t have the strength or stamina to use a self-propelled wheelchair, but don’t want to rely on being pushed – or if you sometimes want to take longer journeys in your wheelchair.
+Sometimes called power, electric-assisted or motorised wheelchairs, this type would be ideal if you don’t have the strength or stamina to use a self-propelled wheelchair, but don’t want to rely on being pushed – or if you sometimes want to take longer journeys in your wheelchair.

 There are a wide variety of models available, best divided into three categories: